 - You will receive a private encryption key with the computer

 - Fast navigation and comes with the auto-tilting feature

 All these Ubuntu distributions come with their own advantages.
-But all Ubuntu operating systems have some common advantages to provide to the users.
+But all Ubuntu operating systems have common advantages to provide users.

 What Are the Advantages of the Ubuntu Operating System?